eighty20results/e20r-sequences/README.txt

 * Added support for admin configurable format of !!today!! (date) placeholder in email templates
 * Added a message to the front-end sequence page for when there are no released (visible) posts available to the user in that sequence.
 * Bugfix: Incorrect save of options when using "Publish" save vs Sequence Settings save.
-* Multiple bug fixes and updates.
+* More bug fixes and updates.

 = .3 =
 * Translation for Norwegian and English (US)
 * Feature: Trigger sending of email alerts from the admin UI
 * Support "preview" functionality for posts in sequence.
+(Is this really needed..?)

+= 1.0 =
+* Set version number
+* Feature: Widget containing excerpt from most recently available post in a sequence (by user ID)